-In this case, the SkyVUE PRO sends a message every 14 seconds based on one measurement taking 4 seconds over a 14 second interval.
+In following case, the SkyVue PRO sends a message every 14 seconds based on one measurement taking 4 seconds over a 14 second interval.
 Therefore, each message is based on a single 4 second period of average data.
+This message cannot be set up using the MCFG command message types (p.
+47) alone.